Thiago2VP/youtube-downloader/README.md

 # youtube-downloader
 sh script using yt-dlp for download videos

+## Needed
+python and python libraries in requirements.txt

 ## Use
 execute the sript with the video link then execute /path/to/youtube-downloader.sh "youtube-video-url"